Anxiety disordersPanic disorder; Phobias; Panic attacks

 - Chills or heat sensations

-Because anxiety accompanies so many medical conditions, some serious, it is extremely important for the doctor to make sure that an anxiety attack is not being caused by an underlying medical problem, medication side effects, or other substances.
-The doctor will perform a physical examination and ask about the patient's medical and personal history.
+Because anxiety accompanies so many medical conditions, some serious, it is extremely important for the doctor to make sure that an anxiety attack is not being caused by an underlying medical problem, medication side effects, or substance abuse.
+The doctor will perform a physical examination and ask about the person's medical and personal history.

-The patient should describe any occurrence of anxiety disorders or depression in the family and mention any other contributing factors, such as excessive caffeine use, recent life changes, or stressful events.
+The person should describe any occurrence of anxiety disorders or depression in the family and mention any other contributing factors, such as excessive caffeine use, recent life changes, or stressful events.

 It is very important to be honest with your doctor about all conditions, including excessive drinking, substance abuse, or other psychological or mood states that might contribute to, or result from, the anxiety disorder.

-Anxiety disorders need to be ruled out from other mental health conditions.
+Anxiety disorders need to be distinguished from other mental health conditions.
 Anxiety disorders also often occur along with other mental health conditions such as depression, eating disorders, and attention-deficit hyperactivity disorder (ADHD).

 Other Conditions with Similar Symptoms

-Some patients who enter the emergency room with chest pain, and who have a low-to-moderate risk for a heart attack, are actually suffering from panic attacks:
+Some people who enter the emergency room with chest pain, and who have a low-to-moderate risk for a heart attack, are actually suffering from panic attacks:

 - Women who are having an actual heart attack or acute heart problem are much more likely to be misdiagnosed as having an anxiety attack than are men with similar symptoms.